quantapix/qnarre/docs/advanced_tf/narrative.md

 - .

 - we have now completed the definition of our top layers as Keras layers, but we still need to define the inner components
-- we could continue using the seemingly "heavy" Keras layers and nest them deep
+- we could continue using the seemingly "heavy" Keras layers and nest them deeper
 - as presented in a previous blog, we instead switch over to be using the much lighter weight `Module` as the base class for our inner components
 - our `Encoder` thus becomes a simple module containing the self-attention followed by the feed-forward mechanisms
 - we fittingly call the objects `reflect` and `conclude`